40+ FREE Embroidery Machine Fonts to Download Now

 1. Machine File Format Fonts

-Fonts are frequently digitized letter by letter, with each letter saved as a separate stitch file (.jef, .pes, .hus, etc.)
+Fonts are frequently digitized letter by letter, with each letter saved as a separate stitch file (.jef, .pes, .dst, .hus, etc.)

 Thus, for an entire uppercase alphabet embroidery font, you’d download 26 different files.